ebd622/k8s-into/session_1.md

 What if the user base FURTHER increases and your current node has no sufficient capacity?
 Then you deploy additional PODs on a new node in the cluster.
 You will have a new node added to the cluster to expand the cluster’s physical capacity.

 <img src="images/pod_2.PNG" width="80%">

+To scale UP you create new PODs and to scale down you delete PODs.
+You do not add additional containers to an existing POD to scale your application.